Getting up to Speed in VC and What I’ve Learned

-If you are considering VC and have the opportunity to intern at a fund, here is my TL;DR advice about how to design your summer: 1) identify what parts of the role you want to test / explore and be very transparent / intentional about these areas 2) keep a journal of your learnings throughout the summer including what you enjoy doing and don’t.
+If you are considering VC and have the opportunity to work at a fund, here is my TL;DR advice about how to design your first few months: 1) identify what parts of the role you want to test / explore and be very transparent / intentional about these areas 2) keep a journal of your learnings including what you enjoy doing and don’t.

 - Industry – How VC firms work and are structured, how VC firms work with founders and one another, and how funds of different sizes operate

 - Skills – Practice using financial modeling skills to perform due diligence, learn how to ask questions to quickly hone in on the crucial diligence area for a given startup, approaches to modeling market size, creating cap tables, etc.

 - Role – Test out whether I enjoyed investing or if I should go back to operating and learn how investors gain conviction in an investment opportunity

 Before I joined, Owl’s team asked me what I wanted to get out of the role.
 I told them my learning goals and that there were a few specific tasks I hoped to do including performing deep due diligence on a range of investment stages, reviewing termsheets, seeing a “transaction” go through – whether investing or selling, and sitting in on a board meeting of a portfolio company.